 Joyce Kuo is a NYS Licensed Behavior Analyst (001889) and a Board Certified Behavior Analyst (1-19-38593).
 She got her Masters in Education from Rutgers University, along with a dual certification in Special Education (K-12) and Elementary Education (K-5).
 She completed her advanced certificate in Behavior Analysis through Florida Institute of Technology.

 Joyce first received ABA training when she started university 17 years ago.
 She took classes in Applied Behavior Analysis and interned at the university-owned school for children with Autism (ages 2-21).
 It was there that she found her passion and calling to become a teacher and behavior analyst.
-After graduation, she spent a couple years in Taiwan, where she was an elementary school teacher at a private bilingual English-Chinese school.
-In addition to her day job, she took private home cases in the afternoons and weekends, where she utilized ABA strategies to teach students who had learning disabilities.
+Since she is dually certified, she has taught in regular education classrooms as well as special education classrooms.
+Upon graduation, she spent a couple years as a teacher in a private school in Taiwan for typically developing children.
+In addition to her day job, she took private home cases in the afternoons and weekends, where she utilized ABA strategies to teach students with behavior problems.
 At the time, the ability to access ABA therapy was almost impossible in Taiwan, as it was not a field that could be studied at local universities.
 She made it her goal to disseminate the field of behavior analysis wherever she went.